uncommonhacks/browser-extension-guide/README.md

----
-title: Guide to Browser Extensions
-has_children: false
-nav_order: 1
----

 # Guide to Browser Extensions

 Extensions are bits of code that modify the functionality of a web browser.
 They are written using standard web technologies - JavaScript, HTML, and CSS - plus some dedicated JavaScript APIs.
 Among other things, extensions can add new features to the browser or change the appearance or content of particular websites.